alwaysdata/documentation/content/accounts/public-cloud-restrictions.en.md

     - An account may host as many features (e.g. as many sites) as you wish.
 - using the free account to make *remote connections* to one or more *databases*,
 - using the free account to host processes that consumes server resources - like proxies of mass e-mailing solutions,
-- using the free account for commercial/lucratives goals.
+- using the free account for *commercial/lucratives goals*.
 E.g. it’s strictly prohibited to host company’s emails or website; to host ads that could generate incomes; to sell products on the hosted websites and mailboxes, etc.

+Only the `alwaysdata.net` account address can be used to create *websites* on the Free plan.
+To use your own domain, it is therefore necessary to take a paid plan.

 You profile may also be automatically suspended after your administration interface has been *[idle for X days](accounts/alerts-notifications#lack-of-activity)*.